vesich/Shared-Trips/README.md

 # Shared-Trips

-Back end multi-page Application for shared trips with authentication and authorization.
+## Back-end Application for shared trips with authentication and authorization.
 You can travel with some buddies.

-TODO ... description
+Technologies implemented in the multi-page Application:

+- Node.js
+- Express.js
+- Express-handlebars
+- Jsonwebtoken
+- Mongoose

+//TODO deploying in heroku